-Originally developed as a treatment for people with borderline personality disorder, Dialectical Behavior Therapy (DBT) now finds a home in many treatment settings.
+Originally developed as a treatment for patients with borderline personality disorder, Dialectical Behavior Therapy (DBT) now finds a home in many treatment settings.
 DBT focuses first on stabilizing people if they demonstrate self-harming or other dangerous behaviors, then works into self-control, managing emotions, and learning to experience positive feelings.

 At Everlast Recovery Centers, we use DBT in group and individual therapies.
 Almost everyone will benefit from learning the self-management techniques and coping skills that DBT teaches.
-From sub-acute detox to residential therapy, these skills only become more valuable.
+From sub-acute detox to residential treatment, these skills only become more valuable.

 DBT includes the following goals: